24-hour care without an agency - legal, affordable and self-organized

-The decision to opt for 24-hour care without an agency is often a difficult one.
+The decision for a 24-hour care without an agency is often a difficult step.
 Agencies usually promise a lot, but the costs are high and personal wishes often fall by the wayside.

-But what if we told you that you can find the perfect 24-hour caregiver yourself and save money while taking your individual needs into account?
-In our article, you can find out how to find the ideal 24-hour caregiver in Austria without an agency.
+But how about we tell you that you have the perfect Find a 24-hour caregiver yourself and save money while taking individual needs into account?
+In our article, you can find out how to find the ideal 24-hour support.

 Stella is looking for 24-hour care for her beloved mother Erika.
 An agency could help her, but she hesitates:

-High costs, impersonal placement processes and little influence on the choice of caregiver are a concern for Stella.
+High cost, impersonal placement processes and little influence on the choice of caregiver are a concern for Stella.

-In contrast, private care without an agency offers a more direct and often more cost-effective solution.
-Here, those affected decide for themselves who they hire, can take personal wishes and needs into account more easily and have the opportunity to build a closer relationship with the caregiver.
+In contrast, the private care without an agency is a more direct and often more cost-effective solution.
+Here, those affected decide for themselves who they employ, can take personal wishes and needs into account more easily and have the opportunity to build a closer relationship with the caregiver.

 Many choose this route because they want more control and flexibility while reducing the financial burden.
 The ability to provide individual care at home in a familiar environment is crucial for many.

 For Stella and her mother, an agency that simply sends a freelance caregiver is not suitable.
-They also have limited resources and the costs of an agency would be a significant strain on their budget.
+They also have limited resources and the cost an agency would significantly overstretch their budget.

-Stella decides to start looking for alternatives.
-She does some research on the internet, comes across noracares and was immediately impressed by the benefits of agency-free care:
+Stella decides to look for alternatives.
+She did some research on the Internet, came across noracares and was immediately impressed by the advantages of agency-free care:

-- Individual selection: Stella and Erika have the option to personally choose their caregiver based on their specific needs and personal preferences.
+- Individual selection: Stella and Erika have the option to personally select the caregiver based on their specific needs and personal preferences.

 - Direct contact and relationship building:The direct and personal contact between the caregiver, the person in need of care or the person in need of care and the person in need of care. care recipient and their family promotes the development of a trusting relationship.